345 Blackstone Boulevard

 The OCD and Anxiety Disorders Intensive Outpatient Program is a specialized program designed to help adults experiencing persistent obsessive compulsive disorder (OCD), intense fears (phobias), panic disorder, health anxiety (hypochondriasis), and social anxiety.

 Built upon a cognitive behavioral therapy called exposure and response prevention (ERP) or prolonged exposure, the program is geared towards people who have not responded to traditional outpatient treatment and uses the treatment of choice for these conditions.
-Treatment takes place Monday through Thursday from 3 to 6 p.m., over an average 6 week period.
+Treatment takes place Monday through Thursday from 2 to 5 p.m., over an average six-week period.
 The program includes individual therapy twice a week, daily group therapy, as well as home-based ERP, family consultations, and expert psychiatric medication consultation.

 Specialized treatment for persistent OCD and anxiety.
 To learn more and schedule an appointment call 1 (844) 401-0111, available 24/7.